Ocean AmbassadorsWe're delighted to have the support of some great people who help further our work and champion what we do.

 His photographic awards include eight Emmys and four BAFTAs.
 He has twice won the underwater category in the Wildlife Photographer of the Year and has three Honorary Doctorates in recognition of his camerawork, as well as two Polar Medals.
 In 2012 he published his book Freeze Frame - A Wildlife Cameraman’s Adventures on Ice.
 Between filming shoots he gives presentations about his work, science and the environment to schools and institutions worldwide.

 "MCS plays a vital role in reconnecting humans – young and old - with the natural marine world.
 It’s a crucial catalyst to persuade people and governments to adopt new ways of living more sensibly, more sustainably and with more understanding and gratitude for the planet’s oceans.
 The sea was my inspiration and I’d like to help it be a revelation to others.
-MCS has the message, I want to be one of the messengers”. www.dougallan.com
+MCS has the message, I want to be one of the messengers”.
+For further information about Doug, visit www.dougallan.com

 Ben is an evolutionary biologist and great ape conservationist with an MSc in Wild Animal Biology from the Royal Veterinary College.
 He is currently writing his PhD looking at monkey evolution on tropical islands, titled 'Primates of the Caribbean' with University College London and the Zoological Society of London.